nhendri/ms-icons/readme.md

 | --------------- | ------------------------------------------------------------------------------------------------ | --------------------------------------------------------------------------------------------- | -------------------------------- |
 | Page Properties | Use the page properties to place links and their supporting graphics; use Page CSS to style them | Simple to manage, simple to maintain                                                          | Not as much ability to customize |
 | List With Link  | Use a list with the links and possibly supporting graphics; place on page with JS Injection      | Put management of this content into relatively easily managed list; lot more freedom to style | Requires more JS on page         |

+#### A few thoughts on deployment
+1 - add scss partial to page scss
+2 - update page layout template with target
+3 - add list
+4 - re-work REST for live environment
+5 - stage resources
+6 - update js custom action
+7 - see the magic happen?